crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 I'm a sucker for a new coat of paint over an existing, mature ecosystem.

 ReasonML is exciting.
-It lets me side-step javascript while still being able to use it's great tooling, especially ReactJS.
+It lets me side-step javascript while still being able to use its great tooling, especially ReactJS.
 It looks promising for back-end development as well.
 Oni2 and Revery look like the native application toolkit people have been looking for a long time.

 Hard to have a reading list for this one, since it is so new.
 And of ALL of my goals, this is the one I probably will not get to.